sergegoussev/reproducibility-project/project-content/meeting-minutes.md

 ### Notes

--   The team discussed the [skeleton of the proof of concecept data catalogue](https://un-task-team-for-scanner-data.github.io/price-stats-data-catalogue/).
-The technical process to register new datasets is basically to (1) draft a new `yaml` file in the [`datasets/`](https://github.com/UN-Task-Team-for-Scanner-Data/price-stats-data-catalogue/tree/main/datasets) folder using the [`datacontrac.cli`](https://cli.datacontract.com/) specifications, and then (2) when the PR is accepted (after releveant review) and merged with the `main` branch, the runner will rerender the catalogue and the dataset will show up.
+-   The team discussed the [skeleton of the proof of concept data catalogue](https://un-task-team-for-scanner-data.github.io/price-stats-data-catalogue/).
+The technical process to register new datasets is basically to (1) draft a new `yaml` file in the [`datasets/`](https://github.com/UN-Task-Team-for-Scanner-Data/price-stats-data-catalogue/tree/main/datasets) folder using the [`datacontract.cli`](https://cli.datacontract.com/) specifications, and then (2) when the PR is accepted (after relevant review) and merged with the `main` branch, the runner will re-render the catalogue and the dataset will show up.
 -   The team discussed next steps.
 The dataset in [#6](https://github.com/UN-Task-Team-for-Scanner-Data/price-stats-data-catalogue/issues/6) is still the third we'd want for presentation at CPI EG.
 -   There is a need to differentiate open versus proprietary but popular datasets.
 Open datasets will be the focus for now with potential for expansion after the conference.
--   The team discussed [how to cite datasets](https://un-task-team-for-scanner-data.github.io/reproducibility-project/docs/datasets-guidance/how-to-cite.html) and [how to cite code](https://un-task-team-for-scanner-data.github.io/reproducibility-project/docs/reproducibility-guidance/citing-code.html) topics, and based on the example by the [recent Baker et al (2022) FAIR principles for software paper](https://www.nature.com/articles/s41597-022-01710-x#data-availability), we decided to go with a nuanced recomemndation for now:
+-   The team discussed [how to cite datasets](https://un-task-team-for-scanner-data.github.io/reproducibility-project/docs/datasets-guidance/how-to-cite.html) and [how to cite code](https://un-task-team-for-scanner-data.github.io/reproducibility-project/docs/reproducibility-guidance/citing-code.html) topics, and based on the example by the [recent Baker et al (2022) FAIR principles for software paper](https://www.nature.com/articles/s41597-022-01710-x#data-availability), we decided to go with a nuanced recommendation for now:
     -   if data or code that a research uses exists should be included in the bibliography
     -   data or code that is created as part of the paper should be (ideally published to something that mints a DOI) but the links to the dataset or code are included at the end of the paper under "Data availability" and "Code availability" headers.
-    -   The idea of topics to discuss after the confernece was also brought up - the process of creating synthetic datasets.
+    -   The idea of topics to discuss after the conference was also brought up - the process of creating synthetic datasets.
--   To support researchers to structure their code, the team also discussed and endoresed recommendign a [template RAP](https://github.com/UN-Task-Team-for-Scanner-Data/price-index-pipeline).
+-   To support researchers to structure their code, the team also discussed and endorsed recommending a [template RAP](https://github.com/UN-Task-Team-for-Scanner-Data/price-index-pipeline).

-# 2025-04-08
+## 2025-04-08

 ### Agenda